 The Auction will determine prices for feasible TCCs.
-All bidders awarded TCCs in an Auction round will pay or be paid the Market-Clearing Price in that round for those TCCs.
+All bidders awarded TCCs in an Auction round will pay or be paid the market-clearing price (Market-Clearing Price) in that round for those TCCs.
 Similarly, all Primary Holders of TCCs selling TCCs through the Auction are paid or will pay the Market-Clearing Price in that round for those TCCs.